ETA: Major clean-up of this post on December 14th 2018. Last updated January 26th 2022.

 “Not to be outdone, the fledgling Antigua Workers Union (which started in 1968) brought out its own organ to disseminate its views in the form of The Trumpet newspaper, stenciled sheets of paper, with a lawyer’s clerk, Theodore Dunning, as its initial editor.”

-ETA-March 15th 2018: from John A. Lent’s Third World Mass Media and the Search for Modernity: The Case of Commonwealth Caribbean 1717-1976, “Immediately after the Antigua elections of 1971, the new Walter government deported Dorcas White, editor of the Antigua Workers’ Voice.
+According to John A. Lent’s Third World Mass Media and the Search for Modernity: The Case of Commonwealth Caribbean 1717-1976, “Immediately after the Antigua elections of 1971, the new Walter government deported Dorcas White, editor of the Antigua Workers’ Voice.
 Very little reason was given for the sudden interest by the government in her lack of a work permit, but a number of Antiguans assumed that she was deported because of the editorials she wrote in The Voice and broadcast over ZDK radio…Another occasion when the Antigua government (JCH note: based on the year, this would have been the ALP/Bird government as the PLM/Walter government only held power from 1971-1976, and the ALP/Bird government before and after up until 2004 when the UPP/Spencer government took the reins for 10 years before returning them to the ALP in 2014, now under the leadership of Gaston Browne) used the denial of a work-permit renewal to suppress a journalist occurred in 1968.
 Television commentator Bobby Margetson was forced to leave the island for political broadcasts that he made (JCH note: according to the book the ‘offence’ was committed on ZAL-TV, later the state TV ABS).”

 “Cable Television, a privately-owned company, began operation in Antigua in the latter half of 1983.” (non-local, primarily American content)